-From October 2018, Jessica will be pursuing her doctoral studies at the University of Music and Performing Arts, Graz.
-In accordance with her artistic activities, she will conduct artistic research on interaction in duo settings, further outlined in the following abstract:
+Since 2018, Jessica has been be pursuing her doctoral studies at the University of Music and Performing Arts, Graz.
+In accordance with her artistic activities, she will conduct artistic research on interplay in duo settings, further outlined in the following abstract:

 Performing music together is a complex form of joint action, in which the single parts are interdependent and only to be understood in the light of the common venture.
 A shared intention is decisive and in turn affects the individual contributions.
 In a duo setting, the particularly close interaction and intimate connection between the two musicians appear to correlate with the musical output in a possibly enriching way and therefore require further examination.
 The musical dyad can be considered an own category located between solo and ensemble playing, balancing the poles of preserving autonomy and striving for unity.
 By overcoming oneself through resonating each other’s musical ideas and sentiments, playing in duo offers new spheres of musical expression and artistic conciseness.